matsch1/web/README.md

 Mainly for sharing impressions of my solo travels with friends and family.

 # Setup / Background
 ## Auto Translation
+### Usage
+Follow the steps from github actions workflow.

+Local Debugging:
+- Run script ''' ./scripts/translate_markdown.py '''

+### DEEPL API
+At the moment the free version of DEEPL api is used for auto translation.

+### Google Translator
-Google Translator is used for translation with python.
+At the beginning I used Google Translator for automatic translation.
 It is deprecated but does work with python 3.12.3
 For this usecase it is important to use the following python dependencies: requests python-frontmatter langdetect googletrans==4.0.0-rc1.
 Python 3.12.3 is included in Ubuntu 24.04 (see workflow).

-- Local debugging with Python 3.12.3 installed via pyenv
-- Install required packages
-- Run script ''' ./scripts/translate_markdown.py '''

 ## Shortcodes
 ### Open-Street-Map